hivestrung/finance-tracker/README.md

 progressbar.py is a commanline interface progress bar used to visualize the progress of the applications execution.

-rename.py is a simple python script used to rename e statment files that were downloaded from RBC, in order to use string parsing techniques to extract the year and start and end month of a transaction.
+rename.py is a simple python script used to rename e statements files that were downloaded from RBC, in order to use string parsing techniques to extract the year and start and end month of a transaction.

 read_credit_pdf.py is a python script that is used to parse rbc credit e-statements.
 Used to extract the transaction date, posting date, transaction id, business details, and the amount of the transaction